-Both mobile developers and startup founders seek the answer to the question: how to get a million users to use an app?
+Both mobile app development companies and startup founders seek the answer to the question: how to get a million users?
 Today the CEO of BLAKIT, Alex Korolchuk, will dive into the past for a little while and will present you the story of how he and a couple of like-minded people created MyCoach – a fitness app that made over one million downloads on Google Play as of today.
 Without further ado, let’s give the stage to Alex:

 Vadim turned out to be a great guy – as a more experienced Android developer, he consulted me on some of my projects, gave valuable advice regarding store app promotion, and was generally a nice person to talk to.
 At that moment I was a programmer at a large company, but understood this couldn’t last long – I’ve always wanted to do something on my own.

 And, finally, at the beginning of 2014 I left my job to become a freelancer and accumulate some money for my own projects.
 And just at that time, Vadim called me with an offer I couldn’t refuse – to take part in custom software development in the office of an online accounting startup.